 - Practice good personal hygiene habits, including handwashing, coughing into your elbow, and avoiding touching your eyes, nose, and mouth.

 - What to do if you are feeling sick guidelines

 Most up to date information on this rapidly changing situation can be found on the CDC website.

+If you are tested for COVID-19, you must self isolate until your test results return.
 To see the most up to date information from our local health district please see their website: panhandlehealthdistrict.org.